 Direct mounting of transmitters and gauges to Manifolds and Monoflanges, which also use integral A-LOK® twin ferrule fitting technology, removes the requirement for NPT threads in most applications.

 Using an integrated double block and bleed valve solution, such as the HiPro Double Block and Bleed, and Monoflange, compacts multiple valves into a single integrated unit and using integral A-LOK® twin ferrule technology removes further potential leaks.

 High levels of quality control are required within the industry to ensure a safe product.
-Consulting with the manufacturer before specifying the design, inspection and testing requirements, such as HCT traceability, PMI testing and 3.1 certification, will ensure the correct tests are incorporated into the supply chain and they are suitable and necessary for the application.
-Over or incorrect specification of the testing requirements can add unnecessary cost and delays to a project.
+Consulting with the manufacturer before specifying the design, inspection and testing requirements, such as HCT traceability, PMI testing, and 3.1 certifications, will ensure the correct tests are incorporated into the supply chain and they are suitable and necessary for the application.
+Over or incorrect specification of the testing requirements can add unnecessary costs and delays to a project.

 Deborah Pollard is specifications manager, North Sea, Instrumentation Products Division Europe, Parker Hannifin